JomarJunior/miraveja/docs/backlogs/deviantart-sso-integration.md

 ## How to Update Status

 To mark a task as complete, change its status from "⏱️ Pending" to "✅ Completed".
 For tasks in progress, use "🔄 In Progress".
 For blocked tasks, use "❌ Blocked" and add a note explaining the blocker.

-After updating task statuses, update the Progress Tracking table to reflect the current state of the backlog.